k4cper-g/k4cper-g/README.md

 **`Software Engineer / Student`**

 I'm an aspiring Full-Stack Engineer and a student at the Polish-Japanese Academy of Information Technology.
 Passionate about building user-friendly applications, exploring cutting-edge technologies, and solving real-world problems through code.
-I love AI tools and tinkering with LLM's like GPT or Claude.
+Depending on my mood I alter between front-end and back-end.
+I also dabble in some AI to not fall behind the trend 📈.